During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 – Register with the Revenue Department.

-– Open a Thai corporate bank account.
+– Open a Thai company bank account.

 We should also note that the sole exception to Thailand’s 49% foreign ownership rule involves American citizens, due to the US-Thai Amity Treaty.

-Financial Markets and Stocks in Thailand
+Trading Stocks in Thailand

 Thailand is home to Southeast Asia’s second biggest stock exchange (next to Singapore) with a market cap of US$500 billion.